- Less than 13% of Utah residents are enrolled in Medicare.

 Medigap in Utah

-More than half of Original Medicare beneficiaries have supplemental coverage provided by an employer-sponsored plan or Medicaid.
-But for those who don’t, Medigap plans (also known as Medicare supplement plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that enrollees would otherwise have to pay themselves.
-Since Original Medicare does not include a cap on out-of-pocket costs, most enrollees maintain some form of supplemental coverage, and Medigap plans are one option.
+Nationwide, over 80% of Original Medicare beneficiaries have supplemental coverage provided by an employer-sponsored plan or Medicaid.16 But for those who don’t, Medigap plans (also known as Medicare supplement insurance plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that enrollees would otherwise have to pay themselves.17 Since Original Medicare does not include a cap on out-of-pocket costs, most enrollees maintain some form of supplemental coverage, and Medigap plans are one option.

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules.
 There are ten different plan designs (differentiated by letters, A through N), and the benefits offered by a particular plan (Plan A, Plan G, etc.) do not differ from one insurer to another.
 This allows consumers to compare plans based on price and less tangible things like customer service, since the benefits themselves are uniform.

-There are 44 insurers currently offering Medigap plans in Utah (and up to 107 insurers with active policies, not all of which are still marketed to new enrollees).
-And according to an AHIP analysis, there were 85,670 people enrolled in Medigap plans in Utah in 2020.
+There are 36 insurers currently offering Medigap plans in Utah3 (and up to 110 insurers with active policies, not all of which are still marketed to new enrollees).18 And according to an America’s Health Insurance Plans (AHIP) analysis, there were 85,670 people enrolled in Medigap plans in Utah in 2020.4

-Unlike other private Medicare coverage (Medicare Advantage plans and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
+Unlike other private Medicare plan coverage (Medicare Advantage plans and Medicare Part D prescription drug plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
-This window starts when a person is at least 65 and enrolled in Medicare Part B (you have to be enrolled in both Part A and Part B to buy a Medigap plan).
+This window starts when a person is at least 65 and enrolled in Medicare Part B (you have to be enrolled in both Medicare Part A and Medicare Part B to buy a Medigap plan).17

 But although people under the age of 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, federal rules do not guarantee access to Medigap plans for people who are under 65.
 The majority of the states have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans, but Utah is not among them.
 In late 2021, the Utah Insurance Department submitted a recommendation to the legislature that the state should enact legislation to require Medigap insurers to offer their policies to disabled Medicare beneficiaries.
 But the legislature had not taken action on this by the spring of 2023.

-Most of the Medigap insurers in Utah do not offer Medigap plans to people under the age of 65 who are eligible for Medicare due to a disability.
-Only three appear to do so, at significantly higher premiums: Transamerica, State Farm Mutual, and United American.
+Most of the Medigap insurers in Utah do not offer Medigap plans to people under the age of 65 who are eligible for Medicare due to a disability, and only two do so.3

-The Utah Insurance Department reported that as of 2020, only 1.5% of all Medigap enrollees in Utah were under the age of 65, although 10% of Medicare beneficiaries in the state were under the age of 65.
-The Insurance Department’s report notes that the low enrollment among people under age 65 is likely due to the fact that Utah does not require Medigap insurers to make their products available to people under the age of 65.
+The Utah Insurance Department reported that as of 2022, only 1.3% of all Medigap enrollees in Utah were under the age of 65.19 The Insurance Department’s report notes that the low enrollment among people under age 65 is likely due to the fact that Utah does not require Medigap insurers to make their products available to people under the age of 65.

 Medicare Part D in Utah

 Original Medicare does not cover outpatient prescription drugs.
-As noted above, more than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
-But Medicare beneficiaries who don’t have drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription coverage.
-Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Part D prescription drug coverage.
+As noted above, more than 80% of Original Medicare beneficiaries nationwide have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
+But Medicare beneficiaries who don’t have prescription drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription drug coverage.
+Medicare Part D prescription drug coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Part D prescription drug coverage.21

-In 2023 in Utah, there are 23 stand-alone Medicare Part D plans for sale, with premiums that range from about $5 to $104/month.
+In 2023 in Utah, there are 23 stand-alone Medicare Part D plans for sale, with premiums starting at $5.10 per month.5

-134,829 Medicare beneficiaries in Utah had stand-alone Medicare Part D plans as of late 2022.
-But even more — 195,758 — had Part D prescription coverage as part of their Medicare Advantage plans.
+As of March 2023, 129,722 Medicare beneficiaries in Utah had stand-alone Medicare Part D prescription drug plans.6 But even more — 207,152 — had Part D prescription drug plans as part of their Medicare Advantage plans.6

-Medicare Part D enrollment follows the same schedule as Medicare Advantage plans: Beneficiaries can select a Medicare Part D plan when they’re first eligible for Medicare, and there’s an annual window (October 15 to December 7) when beneficiaries can enroll or make changes to their Part D coverage.
+Medicare Part D prescription drug plans enrollment follows the same schedule as Medicare Advantage plans: Beneficiaries can select a Medicare Part D prescription drug plan when they’re first eligible for Medicare, and there’s an annual window (October 15 to December 7) when beneficiaries can enroll or make changes to their Medicare Part D prescription drug coverage.